 Yoga Postures like Sun Salutation, Tree Pose, and Cow Face Pose incorporate Anjali Mudra.

 - Pranic energy tends to leak from the palms.
 When we put the palms together, we temporarily lock the energy.
 To arrest this leakage, we use it in yoga poses for a longer time.
 Hence it conserves Pranic Energy.

-- It is a reminder to us to restrict our ego in any meeting to get the optimum result of that meeting.
+- It is a reminder to us to restrict our ego in any meeting to get the optimum result that meeting.
 Also, it reminds us to listen to others.
 Without proper listening, the outcome meeting won’t be fruitful.

 - The basis of the Worship of God is Isvarapranidhana or complete surrender to God.
 The very goal of the spiritual path is the absence of individuality.
 Namaste envisages the absence of individuality.

-- In Pandemic situations like Corona Virus, Social distancing is the compulsory rule to go by.
+- In Pandemic situations like Corona Virus, Social distancing is a compulsory rule to go by.
 It helps in situations like this to avoid any physical contact.
 In fact, we observe that world leaders greet each other with Namaste.

 The symbol of Namaste is a salutation or prayer.
 It is also a symbol of welcome.